EcmaTC53/spec/sensor-manufacturer-examples.md

-# Sensor Class for ST VL6180 Proximity and Ambient Light Sensing
+# Sensor Class for ST VL6180 Ambient Light Sensing and Proximity

 ## 1 Scope

-This document defines the ECMAScript class supporting the VL6180 time-of-flight range finder and proximity sensor from STMicroelectronics.
+This document defines the ECMAScript class supporting the VL6180 time-of-flight range finder and ambient light sensor from STMicroelectronics.

 ## 2 Conformance